Work at ITV, gain a qualification and get paid? You can’t have your cake and eat it, right? Wrong.

 You can apply if you:

 - DO NOT have a degree, a level 4 qualification, or have already completed a similar apprenticeship

 - Have lived in the European Economic Area for 3 years consecutively

 - Are genuinely interested in learning about what we do and the role you’re applying for.

-If you fit the above criteria you can apply – but do remember, the nature of the apprenticeship, the salary and the level of qualification would be most suited to school/college leavers.
-Here at ITV we have several entry talent programmes to suit different ages and stages, such as the ITV Insight Programme.
+Anyone who fits the above criteria can apply.
+But remember, the nature of the apprenticeship, the salary, and the level of qualification are most suited to school/college leavers.